 Under construction!
-Site being updated for 2024-25 AP Physics changes
+Site still being updated for 2025 AP Physics changes

 For example, let's say you get in trouble with your parents and they say you are restricted form using your phone.
 You ask "How long?" and they respond "5."
 This answer does not satisfy you, because there is a big difference between 5 minutes, 5 hours, 5 days and 5 weeks, all of which are units of time.